This fact sheet was updated on March 21st, 2020.

 Outbreaks of disease similar to HD have been described since 1890, but the virus was not isolated until an outbreak in New Jersey white-tailed deer in 1955.
 The BT virus was isolated from white-tailed deer and bighorn sheep with HD in Texas in 1966.
-There is recent evidence that new variants of the EHD virus are now present in North America and that the virus, and presumably its vector, are expanding their ranges.
+There is recent evidence that new variants of the EHD virus are now present in North America and that the virus, and possibly its vector, are expanding their ranges.

-Hemorrhagic disease is one of the most common infectious diseases of white-tailed deer in the eastern United States and can cause a significant number of deaths during an outbreak.
+Hemorrhagic disease is the most common infectious diseases of white-tailed deer in the eastern United States and can cause a significant number of deaths during an outbreak.
 It is considered an emerging disease in other parts of North America.

 White-tailed deer and mule deer are the primary wildlife species affected by EHD.
-It has caused severe mortality in at least one outbreak of the disease in bighorn sheep.
+It has caused severe mortality in at least one outbreak in bighorn sheep.
 Elk can become infected with this disease, but they do not seem to be as susceptible as white-tailed deer.
 Moose are not thought to be susceptible.

 EHD and BT viruses are found worldwide in temperate and tropical climates, but they have only been reported in free-ranging wildlife in North America.
-In the United States, HD has been confirmed in most eastern and southeastern states as well as several states in the Midwest, the plains states, and northwest.
+In the United States, HD has been confirmed in most eastern and south-eastern states as well as several states in the Midwest, the plains states, and northwest.
 There have also been sporadic cases reported in British Columbia, Alberta, and Saskatchewan in Canada.

 Though Culicoides does not occur naturally in all parts of the United States, the insect is known for its ability to be transported to new areas on wind currents.
-Animals that live in areas were this primary vector is usually absent do not have any built-up immunity to the virus.
+Animals that live in areas where this primary vector is usually absent do not have any built-up immunity to the virus.
 As a result, when outbreaks of HD do occur, there are high mortality rates among white-tailed deer populations in these areas.
 In areas where the vector is found normally, immunity is more prevalent and mortality rates are lower.

-Clinical signs of hemorrhagic disease are all a result of the damage that the virus does to the walls of the blood vessels.
-They can range from sudden death to chronic disease.
-White-tailed deer usually develop clinical signs about 7 days following infection with the EHD or BT virus, but some animals may remain asymptomatic.
-Clinical signs include swelling of the face or neck, loss of appetite, lethargy, weakness, lameness, respiratory distress, fever, and excessive salivation.
-Deer with EHD will often have ulcers in the mouth and may bleed from the nose and/or mouth.
+EHD and BT viruses cause disease by damaging the lining of the blood vessels, making them weak, leaky or destroying them.
+Clinical signs include swelling of the face or neck, loss of appetite, lethargy, weakness, lameness, respiratory distress, high fever, and excessive salivation.
 Infected animals may develop swollen, bluish tongues.
-Frequently, infected deer will go into shock and die within 8 to 36 hours of the onset of clinical signs.
-Necropsy of animals that die of HD will often reveal extensive hemorrhage from the internal organs, including the heart, liver, kidneys, lungs, spleen, and intestines.
+Others will bleed from ulcers in the mouth and may also bleed from the nose.
+Frequently, deer will go into shock and die within 8 to 36 hours of the onset of clinical signs.
+Necropsy examination of animals that die of HD will often reveal extensive hemorrhage of the internal organs, including the heart, liver, kidneys, lungs, spleen, and intestines.
 Those that survive may exhibit hoof overgrowth and have indentations or cracks in the walls of their hooves (see photos).

-Laboratory tests are used to isolate the EHD or BT virus from infected tissues.
-Blood, spleen, and lung are preferred for virus isolation.
+Diagnosis is based on clinical signs and laboratory tests, particularly virus isolation from infected tissue.
+Blood, spleen, and lung are preferred samples for virus isolation.